ABOUT —

 Ann Green, PMHNP, is a psychiatric nurse practitioner and social therapist in private practice in NYC.
 She is the East Side Institute’s director of professional outreach and produces the Institute’s Conversations with Practitioners, a series designed to introduce clinicians, coaches and peer counselors to Social Therapy and social therapeutics.
 Ann received a Master’s degree from Hunter College, where she was awarded the Certificate of Merit for Demonstrated Commitment in Professional Leadership.

-Elyse Mendel is a social therapeutic coach for Developing Across Borders– emotional development groups for people across the globe.
-She has 40 years of experience as a community activist with the All Starts Project, a national nonprofit that uses the developmental power of performance to transform the lives of youth from poor and underserved communities.
-Last year, Elyse retired from her position as Director of Career Services at Baruch College where she utilized improv and group building approaches with graduate students.
-She has a master’s degree in education from Baruch College/City University of New York.
+Elyse Mendel is a social therapeutic coach for Developing Across Borders.
+She has 40 years experience as a community activist with the All Starts Project’s youth development and community theatre programs.
+Elyse recently retired from her position as Director of Career Services at Baruch College where she utilized improvisational play and other group building approaches with graduate students.
+She has a Masters Degree in education from Baruch College, City University of New York.

 Rachel Mickenberg, L.C.S.W., is a social worker and social therapist.
 She is a co-founder of the High School for Public Service, a unique and innovative public high school in Crown Heights, Brooklyn where young people grow and develop emotionally in groups.
 A graduate of the Hunter College School of Social Work, Rachel received her advanced training at the Institute.
 She has a social therapy practice in Manhattan.